Install a new server

 Then begin installing the necessary packages,

-apt-get install sudo host screen build-essential python-dev ntp p7zip-full bzip2 unzip git poppler-utils encfs curl
+apt install sudo fail2ban host screen build-essential python-dev ntp p7zip-full bzip2 unzip git poppler-utils encfs curl htmldoc librsvg2-bin imagemagick redis-server

 The following if you're going to be using email on the server: